-Textbooks and required materials for courses should be ordered through the web site of the Indiana Memorial Union bookstore: http://iubookstore.com (click on the Faculty tab and register through the website).
+Textbooks and required materials for courses should be ordered through the Indiana Memorial Union bookstore. (click on the Faculty Resources tab and register through the website).
 The deadline for fall semester orders is April 5, for the spring semester October 5, and for the summer semester March 5.
-The IMU bookstore then coordinates this order with private bookstores in town.

 Tests and Examinations

 Tests should be announced at the beginning of the semester in the syllabus, and consequences of missing tests should be clearly spelled out.
 Each fall and spring semester ends with an examination week during which final exams are scheduled.
 These assigned times are two-hour periods, not necessarily at the same time as the class period.
-The schedule is always given in the Schedule of Classes (see official Calendars, www.registrar.indiana.edu).
+The schedule is available in the Student Enrollment Bulletin for each semester and from the Office of the Registrar.
 Examinations must be given during this official time since changing times can lead to schedule conflicts for students.

 Class Rosters and Grade Books

-Class rosters, including student e-mail addresses, are available electronically to authorized individuals from the Office of the Registrar.
-For information about obtaining access to rosters, call the Jacobs School of Music Academic Scheduling Office, 856-4659, PB 140B.
+Class rosters, including student e-mail addresses, are available electronically to instructors of record.
+For information about obtaining access to rosters, call the Jacobs School of Music Academic Scheduling Office, 856-4659, MU116.

-Information about the campus calendar, including last day to drop and final exam schedules, is included in the electronic Schedule of Classes each term.
+Information about the campus calendar, including last day to drop and final exam schedules, is available from the Office of the Registrar.

-Grade books are available in Duplicating Services (MU 006).
-The use of computer grade book programs (such as Oncourse) or speadsheets is also an efficient way of keeping track of student grades, attendance patterns and general background information (telephone, address, class schedule, etc.).
+Grade books are available in Duplicating Services (MU006).
+The use of computer grade book programs (such as Canvas) or speadsheets is also an efficient way of keeping track of student grades, attendance patterns and general background information (telephone, address, class schedule, etc.).